johnvuko/JTCalendar/README.md

 ### Basic usage

-You have to create two views in your UIViewController:
+You have to create two views in your `UIViewController`:

 - The first view is `JTCalendarMenuView` and it represents the month names.
 - The second view is `JTCalendarContentView` and it represents the calendar itself.